drensin/YTWatchLaterAI/frontend/README.md

-# YT Watch Later Manager - Frontend
+# ReelWorthy - Frontend

-This directory contains the React frontend for the YT Watch Later Manager application.
+This directory contains the React frontend for the ReelWorthy application.

 ## Getting Started